-By default, the three-finger tap opens Cortana, a voice-activated virtual assistant.
+By default, the three-finger tap opens a Windows search box.
 Tap three fingers on the touchpad zone to perform the gesture.

 To change the function of this gesture on a precision touchpad, select Start, select Settings, select Devices, and then select Touchpad.
 Under Three-finger gestures, in the Taps box, select a gesture setting.